optittm/survey-back-api/README.md

 ## Test

-You can run the unittest :
+You can run the unittests :

     python -m unittest discover test